aamnah/notes/src/content/bash-scripting/uname-s-bash-script-operating-system.md

 if [[ $UNAME = darwin ]]; then ls -G ~; else ls --color ~; fi
 ```

-I got this from Google's [install script from Firebase CLI](https://firebase.tools/)
+I got this from Google's [install script from Firebase CLI](https://firebase.tools/), which adjusts the binary file you need to download based on whatever system you're on

 ```bash